andreabazerla/ocaml-interpreter/README.md

 ![blueprint](https://raw.githubusercontent.com/andreabazerla/interpreter/master/doc/img/blueprint.png?token=AOHqU6dXQ8j7Tf9XbS_0spy8CWC3X38Zks5YvDCgwA%3D%3D)

 Our interpreter is written in Ocaml, characterized with an operational semantic and includes functions, block and procedures.
-We have a dynamic environment and a static environment.
-In our dymamic environment we associate identifiers with denotable values, in the static environment we associate a boolean value (true,false) with the type Tainted or Untainted.
+We have a dynamic enviroment and a static environment.
+In our dymamic enviroment we associate identifiers with denotable values, in the static enviroment we associate a boolean value (true,false) with the type Tainted or Untainted.
-We use in our environment a static scoping,this means that in each point of the program the environment is identified by the lessical structures of the code.
+We use in our enviroment a static scoping,this means that in each point of the program the enviroment is identified by the lessical structures of the code.
 In our dynamic domain each eval, dval, mval and tval type is a tuple: the first element is the value, the second is a boolean.
 If the last is true, the element is tainted, otherwise it is untainted.

 The new environment gives the possibility to make static analysis on the code of the interpreter.
 We have created a parser in order to include in our semantic the command Reflect.
 This command takes as input a string that contains a command list.
 Through the parser the string is evaluated in order to recreate the command list.
 If the reflect try to modify existing values in the store, our dynamic controll look into the taint of these values.
 If there are some tainted values an exception will be launched and the program will be terminated.

 ## <a name="files">Files